Wedbush Morgan Securities Inc Buys PIMCO ETF TRUST, Pacer Trendpilot 100, First Trust Dorsey Wright Focus 5 ETF, Sells Apple Inc, Lululemon Athletica Inc, First Trust Enhanced Short Maturity ETF

 Wedbush Morgan Securities Inc sold out a holding in Triton International Ltd. The sale prices were between $29.42 and $41.15, with an estimated average price of $34.17.Sold Out: East West Bancorp Inc (EWBC)

-Wedbush Morgan Securities Inc sold out a holding in East West Bancorp Inc. The sale prices were between $30.85 and $38.94, with an estimated average price of $35.36.Sold Out: Penske Automotive Group Inc (PAG)
+Wedbush Morgan Securities Inc sold out a holding in East West Bancorp Inc. The sale prices were between $30.85 and $38.94, with an estimated average price of $35.36.Sold Out: Nuveen Quality Municipal Income Fund (NAD)

 Wedbush Morgan Securities Inc sold out a holding in Penske Automotive Group Inc. The sale prices were between $39.09 and $49.72, with an estimated average price of $46.35.Sold Out: INNOVATOR ETFS TR (FFTY)